Dhubri district: Demographics

-The largest religious group in the district are the Muslims, with 1,553,023 (80%) followers, while Hindus and Christians constitute 388,380 (19.92%) and 4,107 (0.21%) inhabitants respectively.
+With the bifurcation, the residual district has a population of 1,394,144, of which 177,539 (12.73%) live in urban areas.
+Dhubri has a sex ratio of 948 females per 1000 males.
+Scheduled Castes and Scheduled Tribes make up 62,628 (4.49%) and 2,300 (0.16%) of the population respectively.

+Religion

 After bifurcation, the Muslims are 73.49% of the population with Hindus constituting 26.07%.

-There are 62,628 Scheduled Castes making up 4.49% of the population.
-The Scheduled Tribes population in the district is 2,300 making up only 0.16% of the district.
+Languages

+At the time of the 2011 census, 37.97% of the population spoke Assamese, 18.98% Bengali, 5.65% Rajbongshi, 2.15% Hindi and 1.21% Bhatia as their first language.
+31.12% of the population recorded their language as 'Others' under Assamese, and 0.91% as 'Others' under Bengali.

-It is estimated the number of Bengali speakers is much higher because the district have many Bengali Muslims, locally known as Miyas but during census enumeration, they have reported their mother tongue as Assamese in large scale.
+It is estimated the number of Bengali speakers is much higher because the district has many Bengali origin Muslims, known as Miyas but during census enumeration, reported their mother tongue as Assamese in large scale.

 Culture

 Terracotta and pottery craft

 Dhubri district of Assam have occupied a pivotal position in terracotta market of the world.
-The Assamese terracotta art and culture took its birth at Asharikandi, a small village near Gauripur town in Dhubri district.
+The Assam's terracotta art and culture mainly took its birth at Asharikandi, a small village near Gauripur town in Dhubri district.
 More than 80% families of this craft village are engaged in this ethnic based art (handicraft) and pass their life after selling these terracotta products in the national and international markets.